 The steep hills between the 3 mile tempos will fill your legs with lactic acid so the second tempo helps to simulate that feeling of tiredness at the end of a race.

-The key to this workout is to try your best to run the second tempo run at the same pace as the first.
+The key to this session is to try your best to run the second tempo run at the same pace as the first.
 To make things a little easier, if you’re really struggling, the 2nd Tempo can be shortened to 2 miles.
 This workout teaches your body & mind to “dig deep” when you’re aching and simply want to stop.
 Successfully getting through this workout will really boost your confidence.